zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 ---
-title: Start an Audio Broadcast
+title: Start Live Interactive Audio Streaming
 description:
 platform: iOS
-updatedAt: Fri Jun 19 2020 14:43:13 GMT+0800 (CST)
+updatedAt: Tue Jul 07 2020 15:00:13 GMT+0800 (CST)
 ---
-# Start an Audio Broadcast
+# Start Live Interactive Audio Streaming
-Use this guide to quickly start an audio broadcast demo with the Agora Voice SDK for iOS.
+Use this guide to quickly start the live interactive audio streaming demo with the Agora Voice SDK for iOS.

-The difference between a broadcast and a call is that users have roles in a broadcast.
-You can set your role as either Broadcaster or Audience.
-The broadcaster sends and receives streams while the audience receives streams only.

 ## Sample project

-We provide an open-source [OpenLive-Voice-Only-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS-Objective-C) or [OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS) demo project that implements the basic audio broadcast on GitHub.
+We provide an open-source [OpenLive-Voice-Only-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS-Objective-C) or [OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS) demo project that implements the basic live interactive audio streaming on GitHub.
 You can try the demo and view the source code.

 ## Prerequisites